kstojanovski/software-design-pattern/other-patterns.md

 * Abstract Class
   * Abstract class with a generic type parameter `AbstractClass<T>`.
   * Class which extends the abstrac class with concrete type parameter `class MyConcreteClass extends AbstractClass<Integer>`.
-* Of cource combination of the is also possible.
+* Of cource the combination of the both previous approaches is also possible.

 ### Source
 * https://docs.oracle.com/javase/tutorial/java/generics/